restradaaguila/Masked-Autoencoders_Vision/README.md

             + Transformer architecture- Applying mask tokens and positional embeds more feasible.
    +  Information density
       + Language is information dense and packed with meaning- masking a few word is enough of a challenge
-      + Images are heavy in spatial redundancy- masking high proportions of image reduces redundancy and presents a more challenging task.
+      + Images are heavy in spatial redundancy- masking can reduce redundancy and presents a more challenging task.

     75% Masking